How to Repair Damaged Hair

 - Over-brushing hair – It’s possible to over brush the hair.
 Too much brushing, not being gentle, tugging hair at the roots and brushing hair when it’s wet can all lift the cuticle and damage the hair.

 - Split ends – when hair loses hydration, the ends bear the brunt of the damage.
 Why?
 Because our scalp produces sebum, a natural oil.
 Sebum has a purpose.
 To keep hair hydrated.
 But the hair at the ends is older and more prone to dryness and damage, resulting in split ends.

-It’s important to understand that getting hair hydrated is a temporary fix.
-In order to stay hydrated hair needs a regular routine of cleansing and conditioning.
+It’s important to understand that getting hair hydrated is not a temporary fix.
+To maintain hydration, your hair needs a routine of cleansing and conditioning.
 It’s the same approach that you take to your skin.
-Regular cleansing and moisturising with a good quality hydrating shampoo and conditioner will help to build moisture and put you on the path to fixing damaged hair.
+Regular cleansing and moisturising with a good quality hydrating shampoo and conditioner will help build moisture and put you on the path to fixing damaged hair.

-Use a natural hair mask for damaged hair once a week every week.
-An intensive treatment on a weekly basis will help inject extra moisture into badly damaged hair.
-If the hair is very badly damaged we recommend treating the hair with a deep conditioning hair mask twice in the first two weeks and then once a week after that.
+Use our best hair mask for damaged hair once a week every week.
+An intensive treatment weekly will help inject extra moisture into badly damaged hair.
+If the hair is badly damaged, we recommend treating the hair with a deep conditioning hair mask twice in the first two weeks and then once a week after that.